toluwalojurotimiayeni/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-A function that gets the length of a prefix substring
+A function that searches a string for any of a set of bytes